 The Boarding House sits amidst an expanse of green lawns and established gardens, ensuring there’s always somewhere to play or relax.
 Collegiate Boarders also enjoy facilities including our indoor heated swimming pool, gymnasium, performing arts centre, music and dance studios, student centre, and library.

-To support strong and balanced lifestyles we promote a healthy social atmosphere.
-Girls are regularly engaged in craft projects, dining out, cooking, excursions and movies to name but a few of the activities offered.
-The House also has a good selection of games and puzzles, a piano, Lego, sewing machine, WiiU, sporting equipment and bikes to keep Boarders busy afterschool and on weekends.
+To support strong and balanced lifestyles we promote a healthy social atmosphere, girls are regularly engaged in craft projects, dining out, cooking, excursions and movies to name but a few of the activities offered.
+The Boarding House also has a good selection of games and puzzles, a piano, Lego, sewing machine, WiiU, sporting equipment and bikes to keep Boarders busy after school and on weekends.
 Conveniently, we are also only a short stroll from Hobart’s renowned art galleries, Salamanca precinct, shops, theatres and restaurants.

 The Boarding House Handbook will help you to understand our routines and how we live together.
 This unique experience enables girls to form many lasting and valuable friendships with other students and with staff.

 Casual and day boarding

-Casual boarding and day boarding are available for day students.
-Day boarding services are provided from the end of the school day to the end of boarders prep time (8:30pm).
-This allows day students to use the Boarding House for after school activities, to join in the evening meal and to have supervised homework with the boarders.
+Casual boarding and day boarding are available for day / local students.
+Day boarding services are provided from the end of the school day to the end of Boarders prep time (8:30pm).
+This allows day / local students to use the Boarding House for after-school activities, to join in the evening meal and to have supervised homework with the Boarders.

-Casual boarding is provided for current day students, from Year 5, requiring accommodation for short periods - from one night to one term.
+Casual boarding is provided for current day / local students, from Year 5, requiring accommodation for short periods - from one night to one term.

 Accommodation is available and costs are listed below: